AspirinCode/biology_graph_reduction/README.md

 # Biological Networks

 1. Protein-protein interaction (PPI) network
-  - Network comes from STRING database (https://string-db.org/)
+This network describes the interaction between the proteins.
+It comes from STRING database (https://string-db.org/).
+Version 11 is currently in use.
+It is established by
+    - Number of nodes